torvalds/linux/Documentation/networking/can.rst

 SocketCAN Resources
 ===================

-The Linux CAN / SocketCAN project resources (project site / mailing list) are referenced in the MAINTAINERS file in the Linux source tree.
+The GNU/Linux CAN / SocketCAN project resources (project site / mailing list) are referenced in the MAINTAINERS file in the GNU/Linux source tree.
 Search for CAN NETWORK [LAYERS|DRIVERS].

 Credits